 A Clinical Data Source that implements the Vital Signs Option responds to all vocabulary specified for Vital Signs in PCC-Y in section <TBD>.

-X.2.2.2 Problems and Allergies Option
+X.2.2.2 Allergies and Intolerances Option

-A Clinical Data Source that implements the Allergies Option responds to all vocabulary specified for Problems and Allergies in PCC-Y in section <TBD>.
+A Clinical Data Source that implements the Allergies and Intolerances Option responds to all vocabulary specified for Allergies and Intolerances in PCC-Y in section <TBD>.

+X.2.1.3 Problems Option

+A Clinical Data Consumer that implements the Problems Option responds to all vocabulary specified for Problems in PCC-Y in section <TBD>.

 X.2.2.4 Diagnostic Results Option

 A Clinical Data Source that implements the Diagnostic Results Option responds to all vocabulary specified for Diagnostic Results in PCC-Y in section <TBD>.